gradle/gradle/design-docs/testing-toolkit.md

     * Gradle version String e.g. `"2.4"`
     * Gradle URI e.g. `new URI("http://services.gradle.org/distributions/gradle-2.4-bin.zip")`
     * Gradle installation e.g. `new File("/Users/foo/bar/gradle-installation/gradle-2.4-bin")`
-* Each test executed with a specific Gradle version creates a unique temporary test directory.
-* Tests executed with the different Gradle versions run with an isolated daemon.

 ### Test coverage

-* `GradleRunnerFactory` throws and exception if `GradleDistribution` is provided that doesn't match the supported types.
+* `GradleRunner` throws an exception if `GradleDistribution` is provided that doesn't match the supported types.
 * A test can be executed with Gradle distribution provided by the user.
 The version of the distribution can be a different from the Gradle version used to build the project.
+* A test can be executed with a series of Gradle distributions of the same type or different types.
+* Tests can be executed in parallel for multiple Gradle versions.

 ### Open issues

-* Execution of tests in parallel for multiple Gradle versions
-* JUnit Runner implementation to simplify definition of Gradle distributions
+* Should we provide a JUnit Runner implementation to simplify definition of Gradle distributions?
+The use case would be a matrix combination of multiple Gradle distributions and a list of `where` arguments.
+* Do we need to deal with TestKit runtime behavior backward compatibility e.g. no isolated daemon environment when executing test with a Gradle version that doesn't support it yet?

 ## Story: Test kit does not require any of the Gradle runtime